-- Students are expected to attend all lectures. - Full marks for class participation require answering questions in class, asking questions, and contributing to discussions.
+- Students are expected to attend all lectures.
+Attendance will be taken in class via Brightspace (this will be further explained in September). - Full marks for class participation require answering questions in class, asking questions, and contributing to discussions.
 Students may be randomly called on to answer questions in class if there is not active participation.